caio-videmelo/Python_ATM/README-ENGLISH.md

 # ATM Simulator

 This project simulates an ATM with basic functionalities for withdrawing, depositing, and generating a statement.
 The code is written in Python and is designed to manage cash transactions and provide a statement of transactions performed.
+The execution of the program is in brazilian portuguese (PT-BR).

 ## Features